We Are Iran: The Persian Blogs

 --John le Carre, author of "The Spy Who Came In From the Cold" and "The Tailor of Panama"

 "Stephen Kinzer's brilliant reconstruction of the Iranian coup is made even more fascinating by the fact that it is true.
-It
+It is as

 --Gore Vidal, author of "Lincoln," "Burr," and "1876".